wstrange/fig/README.md

 Fig provides two packages:

-* fig_auth - for Dart server code.
-Implements an authentication framework for your Dart gRPC services.
+* fig_auth - for Dart _server_ code.
+Implements an authentication  and session management
+ framework for your Dart gRPC services.
 * fig_flutter - Provides client authentication to your Dart gRPC server code

 Both packages delegate _authentication_ to Firebase.
 These packages provide a framework